0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 </figure>
 {::options parse_block_html="false" /}

-The linear equation system (in matrix form) can then be solved with Gaussian Elimination or any other method of reducing the matrix to its echelon form - in this case I let Sagemath do the heavy lifting:
+The linear equation system (in matrix form) can then be solved with Gaussian Elimination or any other method of reducing the matrix to its echelon form - here I let Sagemath do the heavy lifting:
 {% include captioned_image.html url="/images/sagemath_solution.png" description="Since the matrix rank is full-rank, we can solve for all 4 variable columns." style="width: 75vh" %}

-Now, to generalize this, we want to be able to generate systems of equations for any LFSR of length n, that we can join with an $$n$$ element output vector to solve for the original seed.
+Now, to generalize this, we want to be able to generate systems of equations for any LFSR of length $$n$$, that we can join with an $$n$$ element output vector to solve for the original seed.
 The general concept and notation for this can be found [here][lfsr-article], though I did have to port some of these concepts to apply on the `KappaCrypto` LFSR.

-Eventually, I ended up with a function that takes in an LFSR (or more specifically, its coefficient vector, in tap form) and outputs a set of linear equations describing its outputs:
+Eventually, I ended up with a function that takes in an LFSR (or more accurately, its coefficient vector, in tap form) and outputs a set of linear equations describing its outputs:
 {::options parse_block_html="true" /}
 <figure>
 {% highlight python %}